AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/environment-promotion-in-wf.md

 Copy included objects from API article

-Add a list of possible statuses: build etc.
+Add a list of possible statuses: build etc. Table in other article under [Update specific properties of a package](/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/environment-promotion.md#update-specific-properties-of-a-package)

 Sections or possibly articles: